jocrau/contagged/README.txt

-This extension is a proof-of-concept.
-It enables searching, tagging and replacing terms in a content object.
+This extension parses your content to tag, replace and link specific terms.
+It is useful to auto-generate a glossary - but not only.
+See \'ChangeLog\' and WiKi (\'http://wiki.typo3.org/index.php/Contagged\').
+Needs PHP >4.4.0 or >5.1.0.